Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Game Design Approach

 \subsubsection{Narratives}

 The game is set in a fictional small country with called Southland.
-Historically, Southland has been known for producing renowned medical doctors and pharmacists, and its people take pride in their traditional medical practices.
+Historically, Southland has been known for producing renowned medical doctors and pharmacists.
 However, there are ongoing debates in this country about the comparative merits of modern healthcare methods and traditional medicine.
-The sudden outbreak of the "Zinc Virus" further amplifies these debates.
+The sudden outbreak of the ``Zinc Virus'' further amplifies these debates.
 As the healthcare system becomes overwhelmed and the scientific community unable to provide an effective treatment because of limited knowledge about this novel virus, residents turn to traditional medicine in search of hope.

-We set the game in a health crisis scenario because, in real life, situations marked by scientific uncertainty – where authorities can be unable to provide confident full explanations or advice – often fuels rumors and speculation about treatments\cite{wang2019systematic}.
+We set the game in a health crisis scenario because, in real life, situations marked by scientific uncertainty, where authorities can be unable to provide confident full explanations or advice – often fuels rumors and speculation about treatments\cite{wang2019systematic}.
 These dynamics were observed during the Ebola\cite{fung2016social}, Zika\cite{wood2018propagating}, and COVID-19 pandemics\cite{suarez2021prevalence}.
 In such scenarios, traditional medicine frequently promoted to prevent or treat viruses\cite{lam2021public,mutombo2023experiences}.
 Additionally, we incorporated the traditional medicine controversy into our narrative as these debates are well-known to our participants, who were of an East Asian background.
 Research showed that 48.4\% of Hong Kong residents reported using traditional medicine before the COVID-19 pandemic\cite{lam2021public}.
 Similarly, a national survey in South Korea found a 74.8\% prevalence of traditional medicine use overall\cite{ock2009use}.
 In China, traditional medicine is formally integrated into the healthcare system as a widely practised modality\cite{chung2023implementation}.
-This cultural relevance provided a familiar backdrop for the game's content, allowing players to engage intuitively and to craft responses based on their lived experiences.